bramp/blog/content/post/2018/01/16/measuring-percentile-latency/index.md

   </object>
 </div>

-Just to double-check, calculating the 99.9%tile (one additional 9) exactly is 23.105s, and the sqrt(2) bins estimates is 23.170s.
+Just to double-check, calculating the 99.9%tile (one additional 9) exactly is 23.105s, and the √2 bins estimates is 23.170s.
 This is only off by 0.28%, so again seems reasonable.
 Obviously, the shape of the distribution, and the actual values will affect the error.
-Empirically sqrt(2) bins works well enough, but your experience may vary.
+Empirically √2 bins works well enough, but your experience may vary.

 # Aggregation

 Now we can calculate the percentiles, how would we extend this so we can aggregate the percentiles from multiple servers.
-A naive approach may be to ask each server to calculate its own 99%tile, and for us calculate a mean of these.
+A naive approach may be to ask each server to calculate its own 99%tile, and for us to calculate a mean of these.
 A average of percentiles doesn’t seem ideal, especially if one server is particularly bad, a average may just hide the outliers again.
 A better approach, is to collect the histogram (set of bins) from each server, and simply add them together.
 This works easily if every server is using the same bin ranges.

 <!--
 | Bin Range (ms) | Server A<br/>Count | Server B<br />Count | Total<br />Count |